lucakrueger/aalstek/README.md

 # Aalstek

-This is the Repository for all main company projects.
+This is the Repository for all main projects.